forestryio/forestry.io/hugo/content/blog/forestry-tina-migration.md

 ```
 When it asks you if you want to migrate your forestry folder please answer `y` for yes.

 See the [full migration guide](https://tina.io/docs/forestry/overview/) for more details.
+Also, here's a walkthrough video of the Migration process.
+{{< youtube OHY8PyeLK1g >}}

 Feel free to hop into Tina’s [Discord Community](https://discord.com/invite/zumN63Ybpf) if you have any questions.